 New business MRR

-The MRR at the moment a lead converts into a paid customer for the first time is counted.
+The MRR at the moment a lead converts into a paid customer.

-Any increase in the MRR of an existing customer, e.g. an increase in quantity, an upgrade to a higher plan, an additional subscription, or a discount expiring.
+Any increase in the MRR of an existing customer, e.g., an increase in quantity, an upgrade to a higher plan, an additional subscription, or an expiring discount.

-Any decrease in MRR. e.g. a decrease in quantity, a downgrade to a lower plan, or a discount being added.
+Any decrease in MRR. e.g., a decrease in quantity, a downgrade to a lower plan, or the addition of a discount.

 When a previously paying customer that had churned moves back onto a paid plan.

 Using the data table to dig deeper into your data